polynimbus/polynimbus/README.md

 Additional notes:

-1. `azure`, `google` and `oracle` vendor drivers support having only one account configured at the same time, however `azure` allows operating on each region as separate pseudo-account.
+1. `azure` and `oracle` vendor drivers support having only one account configured at the same time, however `azure` allows operating on each region as separate pseudo-account.

 2. For `azure` and `google`, the setup process needs browser interaction.